 Professional Associations and Honors:

 - Southern California Super Lawyers (2012-Present)

-- AFL-CIO Union Lawyers Alliance (formerly Lawyers Coordinating Committee) Member
+- AFL-CIO Union Lawyers Alliance Member, and Former Member of the Board of Directors

 - Mexican American Bar Association Member

 - International Longshore and Warehouse Union, Local 13 Honorary Member

 - Los Angeles College Faculty Guild, American Federation of Teachers, Local 1521 Member

 - Los Angeles Trade Technical College Labor Center Adjunct Professor (1990-Present)

 - Miguel Contreras Foundation Board of Directors (2014-2017)